 Block Grants for continuing students are awarded through an application process that takes place in April-May for the following academic year.
-Award decisions are typically announced at the end of May/beginning of June and are made based on financial need, academic standing, employment and various other factors.
-In the past, award amounts have varied from $3,000 to $12,500 based on need as perceived by the Education Fellowship Committee and available block grant funds in the current academic year.
+Award decision are typically announced at the end of May/begining of June and are made based on financial need, academic standing, employment, and various other factors.
+Award amount vary from $2500 to $13,000 based on need of student as assessed by the Education Fellowship Committee and available block grant funds in the current academic year.

 Teacher Education Program

 Block Grants are need-based and administered by the TEP.
 For Fall 2015 grant distribution consideration, students must have included a Financial Aid statement in their "Personal Achievements/Contributions" essay section, as part of the application essays and materials uploaded to their online E-App (please see each cohort's Application Handbook for details).
 Students must have also filed both the 2014-15 and 2015-16 FAFSA to be eligible.

 The amount awarded to students varies each year depending on the number of applicants; for applicants to the most recent cohort, the range was from $2,000 to $6,000.
 The TEP awards the majority of Block Grant funds to its students during the application process.
 Additional Block Grant award funds may be available during the academic year (e.g., international student practicum support, emergency situations, placement, travel, etc).
 If you have an additional financial need/emergency during the academic year, please speak to your Cohort Coordinator:

 SST - Tim Dewar